mcvine/mcvine/builders/dev/README.md

 The envs var shell script sets environment variables and command aliases to build mcvine-core and the mcvine subpackages listed above targeting a local path build/installation.
 Provided no .bashrc configurations added, the above command should be executed in the envs.sh directory on the same terminal before using mcvine.

-During the building process, build and export directories are created in which various artifacts are included.

 ## Build and install mcvine-core for the first time
 ```
 $ build0